Managing Your Pipelines

 -

-From the list, click a pipeline to access its details.
+Click a pipeline in the list to open it and access its details.

 In the code block, add, modify, or delete variables.